 But there’s another, easier option: American has started selling select domestic flights for as low as 5,000 AAdvantage miles each way.
-They’re called Economy Web Specials.
+They’re called Web Special fares.

 Unfortunately, AA doesn’t publish a list of which routes are eligible for this lower pricing.
 The sweet spot appears to be flights under 1,000 miles each way to or from an American Airlines hub, but longer journeys and even some international flights sometimes make the cut, too.